by Alton C. Thompson

 The “US” in “USan” refers to the United States.
 To use the term “American” to refer only to those of us who live in the United States, is arrogantly to ignore the fact that there is a North, Central, and South America, whose residents would like to be considered “real.”

-McPherson’s 13 July 2014 radio interview with Carolyn Baker on the Lifeboat Hour is described and embedded here.
+McPherson’s 13 July 2014 radio interview on the Lifeboat Hour is described and embedded here.

 McPherson’s 12 July 2014 radio interview on SFPI with Rick Staggenborg is embedded below.
 Another version, sans commercial interruption, is here.